Background pattern

 Frequent (may affect up to 1 in 10 people):

-Fatigue, dizziness, headache, vertigo, marked drop in blood pressure when standing (especially at the beginning of treatment with a high dose or when treatment is resumed after an interruption), stomach pain, nausea, indigestion, diarrhea, dry mouth, feeling of weakness, and general discomfort.
+Fatigue, dizziness, headache, vertigo, marked decrease in blood pressure when standing up (especially at the start of treatment with a high dose or when treatment is resumed after an interruption), stomach pain, nausea, indigestion, diarrhea, dry mouth, feeling of weakness, and general malaise.

-Drowsiness, abnormal vision, increased heart rate, loss of consciousness (especially at the beginning of treatment), palpitations, inflammation of the nasal mucosa (rhinitis), vomiting, skin rash (redness, exanthema), itching, urinary incontinence, swelling of the feet and ankles, facial redness (flushing), chest pain.
+Somnolence, abnormal vision, increased heart rate, loss of consciousness (especially at the start of treatment), palpitations, inflammation of the nasal mucosa (rhinitis), vomiting, skin rash (redness, exanthema), itching, urinary incontinence, swelling of the feet and ankles, flushing of the face (rubor), chest pain.

-Worsening, recurrence, or onset of chest pain (angina pectoris), liver alterations, skin and mucous membrane swelling, especially on the face and around the eyes, painful and persistent erection of the penis (priapism).
+Worsening, recurrence, or onset of chest pain (angina pectoris), liver disorders, swelling of the skin and mucous membranes, especially on the face and around the eyes, prolonged and painful erection of the penis (priapism).

-Low white blood cell count (neutropenia), intraoperative floppy iris syndrome (IFIS, a complication that may occur during cataract surgery), abnormal heart rhythm, liver problems or liver disease (its symptoms may include yellowing of the skin or the white of the eyes), low platelet count in the blood.
-Signs may include bleeding gums and nose, bruises, prolonged bleeding from cuts, rash (small red spots called petechiae).
+Low white blood cell count (neutropenia), intraoperative floppy iris syndrome (IFIS) (a complication that can occur during cataract surgery), abnormal heart rhythm, liver problems or liver disease (symptoms may include yellowing of the skin or the whites of the eyes), low platelet count in the blood.
+Signs may include bleeding gums and nose, bruising, prolonged bleeding from cuts, rash (small red spots called petechiae).

 Keep this medication out of the sight and reach of children.